Viral Video Reveals Triangular-Shaped UFO ‘Siphoning Energy’ From A Lightning Bolt

 The Secureteam10 video went viral soon after its upload, racking up more than 225,000 YouTube views in less than 24 hours.

 Glockner explains that the triangular-shaped spacecraft was initially captured on camera by another UFO hunter.
-A still image from the original video, showing the spacecraft pass through the lightning bolt, was later posted on social media by Instagram user mrslampshade.
+A still image from the original video, showing the spacecraft passing through the lightning bolt, was later posted on social media by Instagram user mrslampshade.
 From here, the image eventually was forwarded to Glockner by a friend of the Instagrammer.

 Secureteam10 is reportedly known for a host of controversial YouTube posts that document alien findings and UFO sightings.
 In fact, the YouTube channel posted a second video on the same day, depicting another alleged UFO, International Business Times reports.